rollup/plugins/packages/babel/README.md

 # @rollup/plugin-babel

-🍣 Seamless integration between Rollup and Babel.
+🍣 A Rollup plugin for seamless integration between Rollup and Babel.

 ## Why?